professorkilo/Azure-Sentinel-Notebooks/sentinel-lake-notebooks/retroactive-hunting-notebook/README.md

 For this job specifically there is job yaml file included.
 Action required by users on that job yaml:
 - **StartTime**: What day and time the job should start running.
 - **EndTime**: What day and time the job should stop running.
-- **JobName(Optional)**: If you decide to change the jobname, prefix the name with 'MS-Retroactive-Hunting'.
+- **JobName(Optional)**: If you decide to change the jobname, prefix the name with 'TI-Retroactive-Hunting'.

 ### Key Features:
 - **Multiple log source support**